elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_09.md

 ## Online repositories

-If you are using platforms such as Zenodo, GitHub and GitLab (see [Chapter 3: Getting readty to create your materials or reuse](chapter_03.md))) in the development of your training materials, you are already making them accessible to the community.
+If you are using platforms such as Zenodo, GitHub and GitLab (see [Chapter 3: Getting ready to create your materials or reuse](chapter_03.md)) in the development of your training materials, you are already making them accessible to the community.
 All a trainee or trainer needs to do is search for a topic and, if your materials are properly indexed, they will be able to view them and download them depending on the access right (see [Chapter 6: Make it accessible](chapter_06.md)).

 !!! note
      A training repository (or repo) is a central location in which training materials are stored and managed.
 Online repositories are thus used to deposit your training materials and share them with the community.